halyconic/flexi/optimization.md

+#Axioms
-language should target an infinite register machine with minimal instructions
+Infinite register machine
-no arithmetic, use church numerals

-equality at the lowest level of the language is intensional - ie, two objects are equal if they have the exact same AST representation
+Minimal instruction set (4 or so instructions)
+Church data representation
+Intensional equality of AST

+#Optimization

-This poses a problem when we want to optimize register operations on a real machine, which has fast arithmetic operators
+What happens we want to optimize register operations on a real machine, which has fast arithmetic operators?
+We want to expand the instruction set.

 We need to be able to support alternate representations of objects (such as numbers)

 3 can be represented in registers as:
-R1 -> R2 -> R2 -> 0 (church numeric expression)
+R1 -> R2 -> R3 -> 0 (church numeric expression)
 R1 -> 3 (arithmetic expression)

 Our optimizer must be able to convert from a church numeric expression to an arithmetic expression when appropriate